leegod/BitcoinEssence/README.md

  - subsidy halves in 1,575,000 blocks (9 months)
  - 2,100,000,000 total coins
  - 500 coins per block
+ - 25% premine for continuous develop, marketing cost, 75% reserved for mining

 The rest is the same as Bitcoin.